p0nce/life-idioms/articles/Attention Time Money (ATM).md

 # Attention, Time, Money

-I'd like to introduce the unfortunate acronym **ATM** (Attention-Time-Money) as an aggregate measure of cost.
+I'd like to introduce the unfortunate acronym **ATM** (Attention-Time-Money) as an aggregate measure of economical value of software.
+For simplicity, these resources can be considered the same quantity and convertible.

-For simplicity, these resources can be considered the same thing.
-Some authors may use the term "pain".
+Is ATM "pain"?
+Is it "price"?
+It's better to think it as _the price of a stock_.

-Think of it as "price".
+Much like _stocks_, the value of ATM (their "price") aggregates all future revenue/cost associated with a particular piece of software, down to the smallest unit.

 ## Software Debt